 - Engineering Project Site Surveys: When waypoints are programmed into the application, the drone can go directly to the first point and proceed to each point in turn, filming or taking photos of each point.
 Presently being used to film and photo: Solar Farms (See video below), Pipe lines, Railway Tracks, Telecoms Masts and Archaeology sites.

 - Environment & Conservation: Surveying areas of interest whether coastal erosion to areas affected by illegal dumping of waste.

 - Agriculture: Surveys of farm buildings and fencing which is presently being used.
 Used to search for missing sheep in hills and mountains areas.
-Agricultural Drones use advanced thermal and multispectral sensors along with specialized software which give farmers new ways to increase analyse farm date to yields and reduce crop damage.
+Agricultural drones use advanced thermal vision cameras and multispectral sensors along with specialized software which give farmers new ways to increase analyse farm date to yields and reduce crop damage.

 - Parcel Delivery: This is perhaps somewhere in the future with a lot of problems to overcome.
 Programmed GPS waypoints would map the route from the delivery drone.
 The delivery drone can take a number of parcels and go from delivery point to the next without the need for a pilot.
 However, drones have to overcome many other problems such as obstacle avoidance and be practically 100% safe.
 Drones are noisy so they would have pretty quiet.
 Drone flight times are short averaging around 15 to 20 minutes of flight.
 There is also rules and regulations to flying drones which may result in parcel delivery drones never making it to the market.

 There are many companies looking to use drones to delivery parcels.
 Amazon receives a lot of news.
 The French Postal service is researching parcel delivery and Netherlands based Aerialtronics had an inquiry about using drones to delivery diamonds in the city of Antwerp.